IRS audits are fraught with mystery.

 - Significant meal expenses

 - Excessive charitable donations, including gifts of non-cash items to Goodwill and other organizations

 - Using numbers that look like estimates

-Cash-based businesses is a particular focus of IRS audits.
+Cash-based businesses are a particular focus of IRS audits.
 According to the IRS, “cash transactions are anonymous, leaving no trail to connect the purchaser to the seller, which may lead some individuals to believe that cash receipts can be unreported and escape detection.”
-Therefore, these businesses will need to be extra careful to maintain receipts and accounting records which the IRS will ask for in the event of an audit.
+Therefore, businesses that are paid in cash need to be extra careful to maintain receipts and accounting records which the IRS will ask for in the event of an audit.

 In particular, the IRS is looking for skimming cash from sales, stolen cash, stolen goods later used for resale, and fraudulent disbursements.

 Examples of cash-based business which are on the IRS radar include bail bond companies, beauty shops, car washes, coin operating amusements, convenience stores, mini-marts, bodegas, laundromats, scrap metal businesses and taxicabs.
 The IRS is also devoting audit resources to the “underground economy,” which includes used car sales, child care, house cleaning, pet sitting, tree trimming, hauling and construction.